Jacob deGrom: Draft and minor leagues

-New York Mets
+New York Mets (2014–2022)

 2014

 The Mets promoted deGrom to the major leagues on May 12, 2014, after Gonzalez Germen was placed on the disabled list.
 The Mets planned to use deGrom in relief, but an injury to Dillon Gee required the Mets to insert him into their starting rotation.
-DeGrom made his major league debut on May 15 against cross-town rival New York Yankees in Citi Field.
+DeGrom made his major league debut on May 15 against their cross-town rival New York Yankees at Citi Field.
 He faced fellow rookie Chase Whitley, also making his major league debut.
 He pitched seven innings, allowing only one run and striking out six, but the Yankees shut out the Mets and won 1–0.
-DeGrom also collected his first major league hit in the game in his first career at bat.
+DeGrom also collected his first major league hit in the game in his first career at-bat.
 It was the first hit by a Mets pitcher in the 2014 season ending an 0-for-64 hitless streak, the worst collective mark by a pitching staff to begin a season in major league history.

 DeGrom compiled four quality starts in his first four major league starts, but did not record a win in any of them.
 On July 8, deGrom pitched seven scoreless innings and recorded 11 strikeouts in giving the Mets their 4,000th franchise victory.
-Along with Steve Cishek of the Miami Marlins, deGrom was named the National League's (NL) Co-Player of the Week for the period of July 21 to 27 after allowing only one earned run in two starts that week.
-He was named the NL Rookie of the Month for July.
+Along with Steve Cishek of the Miami Marlins, deGrom was named the National League's (NL) Co-Player of the Week for July 21 to 27 after allowing only one earned run in two starts that week.
+He was also named the NL Rookie of the Month for July.
 On August 11, deGrom was placed on the disabled list with rotator cuff tendinitis.
 Rafael Montero was called up on August 12 in deGrom's place.
 On August 23, Montero was re-sent back to the 51s to make room for deGrom coming off the disabled list.

-On September 15, 2014, deGrom faced the Marlins and struck out his first eight batters, tying the major league record.
-Near the end of the season, deGrom was shut down for the year, ending his season with a 9–6 record, a 2.69 earned run average and 144 strikeouts.
-DeGrom collected a second Rookie of the Month award for his September performance, and, after the regular season ended, he was named the 2014 Sporting News NL Rookie of the Year by the Baseball Writers' Association of America, receiving first place votes on 26 of the 30 ballots.
+On September 15, deGrom faced the Marlins and struck out his first eight batters, tying the major league record.
+Near the end of the season, deGrom was shut down for the year, ending his season with a 9–6 record, a 2.69 ERA, and 144 strikeouts.
+DeGrom collected a second Rookie of the Month award for his September performance, and, after the regular season ended, he was named the 2014 Sporting News Rookie of the Year by the Baseball Writers' Association of America, receiving first place votes on 26 of the 30 ballots.
 He was the first Met to receive the honor since Dwight Gooden in 1984.